lgw2/lgw2.github.io/_teaching/csci132-fall-2022/syllabus.md

 ### Academic misconduct

-In line with the [MSU student code of conduct](https://www.montana.edu/policy/student_conduct/#academichonesty), for the first incident of academic misconduct, you will receive a 0 on the assignment.
-For the second, I will report you to the Office of the Dean of Students.
+In line with the [MSU student code of conduct](https://www.montana.edu/policy/student_conduct/#academichonesty), if I or the teaching assistants suspect that you have committed academic misconduct, we will schedule a meeting with you to discuss.
+If we believe that you did commit academic misconduct, you will receive a 0 on the assignment and I will submit a report to the Dean of Students.
 It's just not worth it to cheat in this course.

 ## Diversity statement